To acquire working experience in an organization at academic level, other than the University of Twente.|

 - visit the company days that are organized on a yearly basis in March

 Twice a year, in November and April, an information session is organized by the Internship Office about the internship procedure.
 You will be invited by email or the session will be announced on the Canvas EEMCS internships website.
-The video presentation is available at all times.
+The video presentation is available at all times (link opens in Microsoft Teams).

 General information on EEMCS internships.